Excerpted from Real World Print Production with Adobe Creative Cloud by Claudia McCue.

 Figure 1: This 1200 ppi bitmap scan prints nearly as sharply as vector art.
 It weighs in at less than 1 MB; a grayscale image of this size and resolution would be nearly 10 MB.
 Magnified to 300 percent, it may look a bit rough, but at 100 percent it’s crisp and clean.

 Some image formats are intended primarily for onscreen and Web use.
 Portable Network Graphics (PNG) images can contain RGB and indexed color as well as transparency.
 While PNG can be high resolution, it has no support for the CMYK color space.

-The Windows format BMP (an abbreviation for bitmap) supports color depths from one-bit (black and white, with no shades of gray) to 32-bit (millions of colors) but lacks support for CMYK.
+s format BMP (an abbreviation for bitmap) supports color depths from one-bit (black and white, with no shades of gray) to 32-bit (millions of colors) but lacks support for CMYK.
 BMP is not appropriate in projects intended for print.

 Graphics Interchange Format (GIF) is appropriate only for Web use because of its inherently low resolution and an indexed color palette limited to a maximum of 256 colors.
 Don’t use GIF for print.